dougeby/IntuneDocs/intune/devices-wipe.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-You can remove company data, including company apps, from Intune-managed devices that are no longer needed, are being repurposed, or have gone missing.
+You can remove company data and apps from Intune-managed devices that are no longer needed, are being repurposed, or have gone missing.
 To do this, you can either **remove company data** or **factor reset** the device.
 Users can also issue a remote command from the Intune Company Portal to personally owned devices enrolled in Intune.

 > [!NOTE]
-> Before you remove a user from Azure AD, as a best practice you should first issue a **Factory reset** or **Remove company data** command to all devices associated with that user.
+> Before you remove a user from Azure AD, issue a **Factory reset** or **Remove company data** command to all devices associated with that user.
+If you remove users with managed devices from Azure Active Directory, Intune can no longer issue factory reset or remove company data to those devices.

 ## Factory reset